Rape of Alexandre Robert: Concealment of blood results

-The Dubai authorities initially announced to Alexander's family that the blood tests carried out on the three rapists had proved negative and that they were therefore not carriers of AIDS or other STDs.
+The Dubai authorities initially announced to Alexander's family that blood tests carried out on the three rapists had provided negative results and that they were therefore not carriers of HIV or other sexually transmitted diseases.
 Shortly thereafter, contradictory information arrived and the family began to doubt the information and requested new medical tests.
 Once again they were told that the new tests were negative.
-It was later learned that the 32-year-old assailant had been carrying AIDS for several years and that he was well known to the Emirati authorities, who had even recommended that the man be locked up in a separate room when he was incarcerated.
-The Emirati authorities are said to have sought to hide this AIDS case, as the subject, like that of homosexuality, is very taboo in the country, which seeks to deny the existence of "the virus" on its territory.
+It was later learned that the 32-year-old assailant had been carrying HIV for several years and that he was well known to the Emirati authorities, who had even recommended that the man be locked up in a separate room when he was incarcerated.
+The Emirati authorities are said to have sought to hide this HIV case, as the subject, like that of homosexuality, is very taboo in the country, which seeks to deny the existence of "the virus" on its territory.

-Faced with this obvious concealment of information, Véronique Robert accused the Dubai authorities of having lied and endangered her son's life because during this time they have not been able to start a preventive tritherapy.
+Faced with this obvious concealment of information, Véronique Robert accused the Dubai authorities of having lied and endangered her son's life because during this time they had not been able to start using post-exposure preventive therapy.
 She filed a complaint against the Attorney General, the two chiefs of police, the Sheikh of Dubai and Abu Dhabi for endangering her son's life.

 Trial

 In the first trial, two of the three rapists in the car were tried, the 18-year-old man and the 36-year-old man.
 They were accused of "kidnapping with deception" and "forced homosexuality", the latter charge being punishable by life imprisonment or the death penalty in Dubai.

 The defendants pleaded not guilty and claimed that Robert had consented during the events.
 Their lawyers accused Robert of being homosexual, as homosexuality is a crime in Dubai.
-The third man, Robert's acquaintance who had offered him a ride and forced him into the car, was later judged by a court for minors.
+The Emirati teen who had allegedly offered him a ride, forced him into the car, beat him when he called the police, and participated in the gang rape was expected to later be judged by a court for minors on the same charges as the men, and reportedly could receive a sentence up to 10 years of imprisonment, but the name of the teen and the status of the case was not disclosed.

 Ultimately, the two adult men were sentenced to 15 years in prison each.

+Their names were not publicly disclosed, nor was it revealed what specific crimes they were convicted of.

 Although Alexandre and his family were pleased that the men were convicted and that the crime did not go unpunished, they did not consider the sentence to be severe enough.
 In their opinion, the fact that the 36-year-old man had hidden his HIV status was an aggravating factor that should have resulted in a harsher sentence.